collective/Products.Poi/Products/Poi/README.txt

 Once you have set up the tracker, add Issues inside, and Responses inside Issues.
 Anyone can add responses to issues with the default workflow.
 Responses from tracker managers (as configured on the root tracker object) and the original submitter are colour coded to make them easier to pick out.
-Use the "state" drop-down to change the current status of an issue.
+When adding a response as a tracker manager, you can change the state, importance or assignment of an issue.

 If email notification is enabled in the root tracker object, managers will get an email when there are new issues and responses, optionally via a mailing